GSecurity1979/Notes/README.md

 I'm being bullied since first day of elementary school, and I sit with a Rom, who everyone is calling gypsy.
 I call him gipsy too, not knowing that's an insult and he takes me to his dad, but I don't remember what happened there, only that I had a sore ass when I left, and that a slim young guy only I could see asked me what happened.
-We go on a train trip with class, someone says Tito is an armored wagon, and us kids climb to locomotive and find nobody there.
+We go on a train trip with class, someone says Tito is in an armored wagon, and us kids climb to locomotive and find nobody there.
 I pull some lever, other kids do some other mess, then I get 2nd thought and return the lever, but Marko Šarin pulls it back.
 We go back to last wagon, where I peek out and see train falling off a bridge in the distance.
 We all jump out of the train, and that slim young guy appears again, but other kids tell him it was all my fault.

 Back at where my parents and me lived, a bunch of people goes into something resembling a celler in a yard in Stadionska cesta.
 I close the door after they all went in and tell my dad what I did, and he said he went there and locked the door.

 War started in Yugoslavia when my country, Croatia, seperated, and my dad, Željko loses his job, because he was working for a Serbian company, and we relied on mom, who was Serbian and worked in cadastre.
 My 2nd floor neighbour, Dalibor Podrug, gives me a Motorola, and I mention action Maslenica on it, not knowing I shouldn't mention that.
-I likely tipped off the Serbs, and a lot more people than should died because of my stupidity.
+I likely tipped off the Serbs, and a lot more people died because of my stupidity.
-One autumn, we figured out we will stay out of firewood for the winter, so my dad deciedes to go into Serb occupied teritory for wood, with his Borba truck, and takes me with him.
+One autumn, we figured out we will stay out of firewood for the winter, so my dad decides to go into Serb occupied teritory for wood, with his Borba truck, and takes me with him.
 Cetnicks stop us, and one of them asks me if I know who he was.
 I said, I know, you're cetnik!
 He got pissed off and told me and dad to get out of the truck.
 They took my dad behind the truck, and one of them told me to turn around and concluded I have a nice little head.
 Next thing I know, we're sitting at Borba truck again, and he asks me again if I knew who he was, but this time
 I say I don't, so they let us go.
 Dad tells me to stay in the truck while he loaded the firewood, and there were no cetniks on the way back.
 My dad found his truck torched to the ground one morning.